stephcia/Microsoft-Studios-Analysis/README.md

 - **Genre** - Based on the analysis of the top-grossing film genres spanning from 1915 to 2022, it is advisable that Microsoft Studios focuses on utilizing their intellectual properties to produce Action-Adventure Films, which have historically been the most lucrative genres.
 This approach is likely to result in maximum profitability for the company.

-- **Ratings & Runtime** - To optimize their market share and appeal to a wide audience, Microsoft should produce a film with a rating falling within the G to PG-13 range.
+- **Ratings & Runtime** - To optimize their market share and appeal to a wide audience, Microsoft should produce a film with a rating falling within the PG to PG-13 range.
 Also supported by the evidence is that microsoft film studios should structure it's content to have a runtime of 120 to 160 to have the highest success and box office earnings.